REASON-6G/mATRIC/README.md

 mATRIC is multi-Access Technology Intelligent Controller

 # Description
-This is mATRIC repository, containing mATRIC software implementation platform.
-It has been made open-source as part of the REASON project, which is Realising Enabling Architectures and Solutions for Open Networks. mATRIC is an intelligent RAN controller designed to support multiple access technologies.
+This repository host the mATRIC software implementation platform, an intelligent RAN controller developed under the REASON project to support multiple access technologies.
+REASON is Realising Enabling Architectures and Solutions for Open Networks.

 **The mATRIC platform supports the following capabilities:**